kenhitchcock/ansible-role-ocp-images-pull/README.md

 Role Variables
 --------------

-All variable required for this role to run are currently set in the defaults directory of the role
+Most variables required for this role to run are currently set in the defaults directory of the role.
+However you will need the following.

+   # Red Hat token credentials to access the registry.
+You need to create a token at access.redhat.com
+     rhreg_user:
+     rhreg_pass:
+     rhreg_name: "registry.redhat.io"

 Example Playbook
 ----------------